FluentLenium/FluentLenium/README.md

 ### Configuration
 You can define a default driver configuration using two ways.
 First, just override the getDriver method and use the selenium way to configure your driver.
-You can also override the setDefaultConfig method and use both selenium and FluentLenium way (withDefaultSearchWait,withDefaultPageWait) to configure your driver.
+You can also override the getDefaultConfig method and use both selenium and FluentLenium way (withDefaultSearchWait,withDefaultPageWait) to configure your driver.

 ## Browser Lifecycle
 For JUnit and TestNG, you can define the browser lifecycle.